-Within the school it is the responsibility of the or attendance officer to be aware of and bring attention to the learning manager, any emerging attendance concerns.
+Within the school it is the responsibility of the class teacher/registration tutor or attendance officer to be aware of and bring attention to the head teacher (or person to whom they have delegated responsibility for attendance), any emerging attendance concerns.

 In cases where a pupil begins to develop a pattern of absences, the school will try to resolve the problem as soon as possible.
 This may involve inviting the parents or carers and the pupil into school for a meeting.
-However, should this absence persist a referral will be made to the Attendance and Wellbeing Service when the attendance drops below 86% for the preceding six school weeks.
+However, should this absence persist a referral will be made to the Education Welfare Service when the attendance drops below 90% for the preceding six school weeks.